 Dine like locals at Barney Greengrass, a no-frills delicatessen serving Upper West Side classics such as hot pastrami sandwiches, lox-topped bagels, and homemade matzo ball soup.
-A popular neighborhood spot since the early 1900s, Barney Greengrass promises an authentic, old New York experience, complete with specialty Jewish foods, a cash-only policy, and entertaining people-watching.
+A popular neighborhood spot since the early 1900s, Barney Greengrass promises an authentic, Old New York experience, complete with specialty Jewish foods, a cash-only policy, and entertaining people-watching.

 Alice’s Tea Cup

-Restaurant, Tea Room, American, British, $$$
+Restaurant, American, $$$

 Alice’s Tea Cup proves tea parties aren’t just for kids.
 Here, string fairy lights guide patrons to the dining room, where bread pudding-style French toast, scones Benedict, and crepes with homemade peanut butter are washed down by over a hundred different teas.
 Alice in Wonderland décor and a sweet scone selection caters to the neighborhood’s many families.